leo-vitor/leo-vitor/README.md

 # 👋 Hi, my name is Leo Vitor

 ### I'm a computer engineering student at the Universidade Federeal do Ceará.
-- 👀 I’m interested in Embedded Systems, Frontend and Backend Development.
+- 👀 I’m interested in Embedded Systems, Frontend and Backend Development and 3D point clouds.

 - 🌱 I’m currently learning Ionic + Firebase and C#